cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 that are not allowed by type2.
 In contrast, for `.and`, there is no expectation that type1 already is a subset of type2.

-### Annotations .lt, .le, .gt, .ge, .eq, .ne, and .default
+### Control operators .lt, .le, .gt, .ge, .eq, .ne, and .default

-The annotations .lt, .le, .gt, .ge, .eq, .ne specify a constraint on the left hand side type to be a value less than, less than or equal, equal to, not equal to, greather than, or greater than or equal to a value given as a (single-valued) right hand side type.
+The controls .lt, .le, .gt, .ge, .eq, .ne specify a constraint on the left hand side type to be a value less than, less than or equal, equal to, not equal to, greather than, or greater than or equal to a value given as a (single-valued) right hand side type.
-In the present specification, the first four annotations (.lt, .le, .gt, .ge) are defined only for numeric types, as these have a natural ordering relationship.
+In the present specification, the first four controls (.lt, .le, .gt, .ge) are defined only for numeric types, as these have a natural ordering relationship.